akshaydeo/dgogm/README.md

-# Dgorm : Dgraph OGM
+# Dgogm : Dgraph OGM

 OGM is synonymous for ORM, Object Graph Mapping.
 Thanks @gazaidi for suggesting this.